jaywcjlove/app-rejection-fixes/README.md

 >
 > The purchase page did not display any product items, and the page was blank.
 The reason was an incorrect subscription ID.

+## 🚫 Guideline 2.1 - Information Needed

+We need a video that demonstrates the current version, 1.0, in use on a physical iOS device.

+Specifically, we need a demo video that shows app in-use.

+The demo video should:

+- Show the app running on a physical iOS device, not on a simulator.
+- Clearly documents all relevant app features, services, and user permission requests.

+**Q: Next Steps**

+Provide a link to the video in the App Review Information section of your the app’s page in App Store Connect and reply to this message.
+A screen recorder can be used to capture footage of the app in use.
+Note that if the app can only be reviewed with a demo video, updated demo videos will need to be provided for every app submission.

+> [!WARNING]
+> **A: 💯 Rejection Fixes**
+>
+> ???

 ## 🚫 Guideline 2.3 - Performance - Accurate Metadata

 We noticed that your app’s metadata includes the following information, which is not relevant to the app’s content and functionality: